 Copper plays a role in maintaining heart health.

-For example, there’s evidence that copper deficiency can slow metabolism and reduce the amount of energy supplied to the heart.
+For example, there’s evidence that copper deficiency can slow cholesterol metabolism and may result in cardiovascular disorders.
 Other studies have also linked low copper levels with high cholesterol and high blood pressure.

 In line with these findings, some research has linked copper deficiency with an increased risk of heart disease.
 And one group of researchers have suggested that patients with heart failure may benefit from copper supplements.

-However, most of the studies linking copper deficiency with heart disease focus on animals, so whether or not it has the same impact on humans is yet to be determined.
+However, most studies linking copper deficiency with heart disease focus on animals, so whether or not it has the same impact on humans is yet to be determined.

 7. Copper may help to reduce the risk of disease by limiting free radical damage